laurenz/pgreplay/README.md

 As an example, consider this (simplified) log file:

     session 1|connect
     session 2|connect
     session 1|statement: BEGIN
     session 1|statement: SELECT something(1)
     session 2|statement: BEGIN
     session 2|statement: SELECT something(2)
     session 1|statement: SELECT something(3)
     session 2|statement: ROLLBACK
     session 2|disconnect
     session 1|statement: COMMIT
     session 2|disconnect

-This will cause two database connections to be opened, so the ROLLBACK in session 2 will not affect session 1.
+This will cause two database connections to be opened, so the `ROLLBACK` in session 2 will not affect session 1.
-If "SELECT something(2)" takes longer than expected (longer than it did in the original), that will not stall the execution of "SELECT something(3)" because it runs on a different connection.
-The ROLLBACK, however, has to wait for the completion of the long statement.
-Since the order of statements is preserved, the COMMIT on session 1 will have to wait until the ROLLBACK on session 2 has started (but it does not have to wait for the completion of the ROLLBACK).
+If `SELECT something(2)` takes longer than expected (longer than it did in the original), that will not stall the execution of `SELECT something(3)` because it runs on a different connection.
+The `ROLLBACK`, however, has to wait for the completion of the long statement.
+Since the order of statements is preserved, the `COMMIT` on session 1 will have to wait until the `ROLLBACK` on session 2 has started (but it does not have to wait for the completion of the `ROLLBACK`).

 pgreplay is implemented in C and makes heavy use of asynchronous command processing (which is the reason why it is implemented in C).